joysitnotes/LINUX-UTILITIES-FOR-WINDOWS/README.md

-Common linux command line utilities for windows written in C:<br>
+Common and custom linux command line utilities for windows written in C:<br>
 Compile files and add to a folder in user directory and add path of <br> the folder to environment variables to access from terminal.